J0-nas/TDDD27/Standart game mode - GameView (GV).md

 - Listen to/open Game socket

   - [ ] Requests to the server - may not use socket
         - [ ] GV can request current game id
         - [ ] GV can request current song (+ timer) of game id
         - [ ] GV can request current standings

-  - [ ] GV recieves new standing events
+- [ ] GV recieves new standing events -with socket

   - [ ] GV recieves new songs